ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 ## CASE EXAMPLE Four point five The Encouraging Mode

 Rachel was a four-year-old girl who was referred for treatment of selective mutism.
 She would speak only at home with her mother and father.
 I decided that the framework of a playgroup of peers her own age would be the optimal medium to increase her desire to speak with others.
-During the months of treatment, I told her that she would only be accepted into the playgroup on the condition that she would not speak in the group.
+During the months of treatment, I told her that the framework of a playgroup of peers her own age would be the optimal medium to increase her desire to speak with others.
+During the months of treatment, I told her that the framework of a playgroup of peers her own age would be the optimal medium to increase her desire to speak with others.
+During the months of treatment, I told her that the framework of a playgroup of peers her own age would be the optimal medium to increase her desire to speak with others.
 I told her she would be allowed to make animal noises and other sounds but that talking was prohibited.
 I saw by the stars in her eyes that she liked the idea.

 Along with sensory integration techniques, I tied up a big sheet that divided the treatment room into two halves.
 Among other things, I produced dramatic plays that featured the children in the playgroup as actors.
 The stage became an enticing place for all the children in the playgroup to show their talents while acting out different scenarios.
 At first, Rachel would smile and draw during the plays.
 Slowly, she began to make animal sounds.
 I showed greater appreciation of her performances when they included characters that made sounds.